HausDAO/daohaus-website/docs/devs/react-use-effect.md

 import Link from "@docusaurus/Link";

-useEffect is a big enough pain in the ass to justify its own page.
-While powerful and extremely useful, there are common conventions that devs should follow in order to prevent it from causing strange strange bugs.
+useEffect is a big enough pain in the hip to justify its own page.
+While powerful and extremely useful, there are common conventions that devs should follow in order to prevent it from causing strange, strange bugs.

 #### Include all dependencies in the dependency array